-Note: The following getting started guide uses Sendbird UIKit, a set of rich, prebuilt UI components, which you can use to create a modern messenger experience in your app in under 10 minutes.
-Of course, you can also use the Sendbird Chat SDK with your own custom UI.
+This getting started guide uses the Sendbird UIKit, a set of rich, pre-built UI components, which you can use to create a modern messenger experience in your app in under 10 minutes.
+You can also use the Sendbird Chat SDK with your own custom UI.

 1. Create a Sendbird account and users in the Sendbird environment.

 2. Integrate the Sendbird UIKit SDK into your application.